Lanna people: Annexation into Rattanakosin Kingdom or Kingdom of Siam

 After Siam had to cede what is now Laos to France in 1893, the Thai government stopped designating the Lao and Tai Yuan living in Thailand as Lao to avoid justifying further expansion of the French protectorate of Laos.
-Lan Na lost its independence in 1899, when the administrative reform under King Rama V (Chulalongkorn) introduced the centralised thesaphiban-system.
+Lanna lost its independence in 1899, when the administrative reform under King Rama V (Chulalongkorn) introduced the centralised thesaphiban-system.
 Chulalongkorn's son Rama VI (Vajiravudh), who ruled from 1905, endeavoured to turn the population of his empire into a nation and Thailand into a nation state.
 There was less and less differentiation between Siamese, Lao or Tai Yuan, and there was increasingly talk of the Thai nation.
 Vajiravudh strove to unite the different tribes under one dominant culture.
 During the Monthon reforms of the north region at the turn of the 20th century, the region of Lanna was assigned to Monthon Phayap (มณฑลพายัพ) from the Sanskrit word for "northwest".

 This policy of Thaification was intensified after the end of the absolute monarchy in 1932 and the takeover of power by Plaek Phibunsongkhram in 1938.
 Phibunsongkhram decreed in 1939 that from now on, the country should be called only Thailand and its inhabitants only Thai.
 He forbade any ethnic or regional differentiation.
 The Lanna script was subsequently repressed in favour of the Thai alphabet.
 The use of the central Thai dialect was also promoted in the north in displace the Lanna language.
 As a result, many Thais cannot distinguish between citizenship (san-chat) and ethnicity or origin (chuea-chat).
-The Lanna script formerly in use by northern Thai people is also called Tai Tham script.
-The effects of Thaification in the wake of Monthon reforms have caused few northern Thai to be able to read or write it, as it no longer represents accurately the orthography of the spoken form.
+The Lanna script formerly in use by Lanna people is also called Tai Tham script.
+The effects of Thaification in the wake of Monthon reforms have caused few Lanna to be able to read or write it, as it no longer represents accurately the orthography of the spoken form.